 Like most museums in London the Tate Modern is free of charge.
 Look for an elevator which goes up to the 10 th floor and go to the viewing plattform.
 You will have a great 360° view at St. Pauls, the Thames or the Shard.

-Behind St. Pauls Cathedral there is the shopping center "One new Change".
-With the elevator you can enter the roof of it.
-From the roof terrace you get an amazing view of St Pauls and The Shard.
-Also parts of the London Eye can be seen and there is a nice restaurant / bar - great for after work drinks.
+Behind St. Pauls Cathedral there is the shopping center called "One new Change".
+With the elevator you can go up to the roof.
+The roof terrace offers an amazing view at St Pauls.
+Furthermore, there is a nice restaurant / bar called Madison.

 From Greenwich park, where the Old Greenwich Royal Observatory is located, you have a great view above London - although you will see more of the bank district than classical sightseeing spots.
 Also walk downhill, pass the National Maritime Museum, the university, the amazing Greenwich Market and the maritime museum.
 There is a tunnel which runs beneath the Thames and you can walk to the other side of the river.